We are Lotus

 - Retirement plan

-Position Purpose: Therapist serves to facilitate healing and recovery from interpersonal violence for all-age victim-survivors as well as their supportive family members through the provision of specialized, trauma-informed, and culturally competent mental health services.
+Position Purpose: Therapist serves to facilitate healing and recovery from interpersonal violence for all-age victim-survivors as well as their supportive family members through the provision of specialized, trauma-informed mental health services.

 Responsibilities: